How to Use AI to Draft Customer Response Emails

 {{ trigger.body }}

-Have the agent return draft (the body) and gap (true if it couldn't answer from the snippets) so reviewers can prioritize the tough ones.
+Define a Response Schema with draft (the reply body) and gap (true if it could not answer from the knowledge) so reviewers can prioritize the tough ones, and set an Output Variable of agent.
+Agent mode uses AI credits per run.

 Tips

-• Include the source snippets the agent used in the Slack notification.
+- Include the Knowledge answer the agent drafted from in the Slack notification.
 Reviewers can spot-check accuracy at a glance.

 Common Pitfalls